glitchnsec/CSCD27H3F22/tutorials/12/README.md

 - Spear Phishing for initial access
 - Logon auto start scripts for persistence
-- Protocol tunnelling for command and control
+- Protocol tunneling for command and control
 - Exfiltration over command and control channel

 Hypothetically, Bank of Fail may have also be compromised.
 As a threat hunter, the organization is looking to your team to confirm or debunk this hypothesis